Stage

 Social exclusion in professional networks

-Integrate men and women to collaborate effectively and promote each other
+Meaningfully Integrate people of all genders so that they can collaborate effectively and promote each other

 Photo Credit: Engineering Science Quest